-is located on Atlantic Road, across from the tourist craft
+is located on Atlantic Road, across from the

 Authority & Scope:

-force on January 1997, made provision for the setting up
+into force on January 1997, made provision for the setting up

 "Chapter X: The Ombudsman